 The principal activity of the Company is to act as a receivable finance facility structure that holds the legal title to a portfolio of loans (predominantly non-performing) originated by Eurobank Ergasias (the "Originator").
-The loans are denominated in EUR and CHF and are (i) secured over residential or other real estate property located in Greece, (ii) small business loans or (iii) unsecured consumer loans.
-The portfolio of loans was purchased on 18 June 2019 with a day one fair value of $\epsilon$ 711,771,935.
+The loans are denominated in EUR and are corporate loans secured by a variety of assets including commercial and residential property, shipping loans, a sub-participation receivable and unsecured corporate loans.
+The portfolio of loans was purchased on 18 June 2019 with a day one fair value of €1,046,596,335.
 The Company has financed the purchase of the Portfolio and the beneficial interest in a REOCo Bond Loan by issuing notes.
 These notes are held by the Originator.
 The notes issued are in three tranches: (a) Class A (Senior Notes), (b) Class B1 and B2 (Class B or Mezzanine Notes) and (c) Class C1 and C2 (Class C or Junior Notes), collectively the 'Notes'.
-The Class A notes rank in seniority to the Class B notes and the Class B notes rank in seniority to the Class B notes.
+The Class A notes rank in seniority to the Class B notes and the Class B notes rank in seniority to the Class C notes.
+Class B and Class C Notes are the 'Subordinated Notes'.

 The Company purchased from the Originator the beneficial interest in a REOCo Bond Loan.
-The Originator entered into a bond loan facility agreement with Cairo Estate I Single Member Societe Anonyme ("the REOCo"), the Security Trustee and the Company.
-The Company purchased on 18 June 2019 pursuant to the Loan Sale Agreement and the Greek Assignment Agreement the REOCo Bond Loans and the receivables (including future receivables) arising in respect of the REOCo Bond Loans.
-The REOCo Bond Loan facility initial drawn down amount of $\notin$ 1000, was part of the securitised loan portfolio sold by Eurobank to the Company at the securitisation date and is included in initial purchases in note 7.
+The Originator entered into a bond loan facility agreement with Cairo Estate II Single Member Societe Anonyme ("the REOCo"), the Security Trustee and the Company.
+The Company purchased pursuant to the Loan Sale Agreement and the Greek Assignment Agreement the REOCo Bond Loans and the receivables (including future receivables) arising in respect of the REOCo Bond Loans.
+The REOCo Bond Loan facility initial drawn down amount of €1000, was part of the securitised loan portfolio sold by Eurobank to the Company at the securitisation date and is included in initial purchases in note 7.